 Advantages for the cities

 So what are you waiting for?
-Tree sponsorships have advantages not only for the sponsors, but also for the cities.
+Tree sponsorships not only have advantages for the sponsors, but also for the cities.

-Miriam Gruber writes in her study: "Parallel to these initiatives emerging from civil society, politics and administration have recognized the potential that committed citizens represent for the preservation of urban greenery, especially in times of highly indebted cities and correspondingly scarce municipal resources"
+Miriam Gruber writes in her study: "Parallel to these initiatives emerging from civil society, politics and administration have recognized the potential that committed citizens represent for the preservation of urban greenery, especially in times of highly indebted cities and correspondingly scarce municipal resources."

-We support BaumRetter
+We support tree rescuers

 Do you want more tree knowledge?